 On 25 October 2016, the Board agreed that Malawi's Validation under the 2016 EITI Standard would commence on 1 September 2018.
+This report presents the findings and initial assessment of the International Secretariat's data gathering and stakeholder consultations.
 The International Secretariat has followed the Validation Procedures and applied the Validation Guide in assessing Malawi's progress with the EITI Standard.

-This draft validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
+This validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
 While the assessment has not yet been reviewed by the MSG, the Secretariat's preliminary assessment is that eight of the requirements of the EITI Standard have not been fully addressed in Malawi.
 Two of these are unmet with inadequate or no progress.
 The suggested corrective actions relate to industry engagement (#1.2), work plans (#1.5), license registers (#2.3), comprehensiveness (#4.1), data quality (#4.9), distribution of revenues (#5.1), mandatory social expenditures (#6.1), and documentation of outcomes and impact of implementation (#7.4).
 Strategic recommendations to improve implementation of other EITI requirements are also included.

-2. BACKGROUND
+1. BACKGROUND

 Malawi's economy relies mostly on agriculture and has recently recuperated after consecutive years of drought and economic downturn.
 The extractive sector is minuscule, and expectations for the growth of the sector have so far not been met.
 According to the 2015-2016 MWEITI Report, oil, gas and mining contributed less than one per cent of gross domestic product (GDP) for the period under review.
-The forestry and mineral transportation sectors, which MWEITI has included in its scope, are far more significant to the economy, representing 10.0 per cent of GDP.
+The forestry and mineral transportation sectors, which MWEITI has included in its scope, are far more significant to the economy, and all sectors combined represented approximately 8.2 per cent of GDP.
 Despite this, all the sectors combined represented only 0.8 per cent of government revenue.
-Malawi produces coal, rock aggregate and limestone, as well as small quantities of iron ore and phosphate rock.1
+Malawi produces coal, rock aggregate and limestone, as well as small quantities of iron ore and phosphate rock.

-1 MWEITI Report 2015-2016, p.
+&lt;sup>1 MWEITI Report 2015-2016, p.
 9-10.

-^{} Share of Mining, Oil and Gas, Forestry, and Mineral transportation sectors
+\ Share of Mining, Oil and Gas, Forestry, and Mineral transportation sectors

-The most significant mining project, the Kayelekera uranium mine, seized its operations in 2014 due to low uranium prices.
+The most significant mining project, the Kayelekera uranium mine, ceased its operations in 2014 due to low uranium prices.
 It is now on "care and maintenance".
-In 2012, when production was at its peak, the mine represented 10 per cent of Malawi's GDP.
 In the period 2013-2015 the government undertook geophysical mapping to promote the mining sector and made the data publicly available.
 According to the government, Malawi's soil is known to contain, for example, heavy mineral sands, rare earth minerals, bauxite and precious and semi-precious stones.

-The mine and its operator, Paladin Africa Limited, have been criticised for causing environmental damage and failing to deliver government revenues and positive social impact.4 As a result of the controversy surrounding the mine, companies and civil society organisations were often in verbal and legal conflicts.
+The mine and its operator, Paladin Africa Limited, have been criticised for causing environmental damage and failing to deliver government revenues and positive social impact.
+As a result of the controversy surrounding the mine, companies and civil society organisations were often in verbal and legal conflicts.
 This did not improve between 2011 and 2013, as the government awarded licenses for oil exploration in six blocks.
 Following allegations that there were irregularities in awarding the licenses, all exploration activities were halted in 2014.
 The ban was lifted in 2016.
 Blocks 2 and 3 cover the northern part of Lake Malawi, which is disputed by Tanzania.
-Tanzania argues that the border runs through the middle of the lake, while Malawi claims that the entire northern part of the lake belongs to it.5
+Tanzania argues that the border runs through the middle of the lake, while Malawi claims that the entire northern part of the lake belongs to it.

 Malawi was admitted as an EITI candidate country in October 2015.
 Discussions about the possibility of EITI implementation in Malawi started in 2008, and the first workshop for stakeholders was held in 2010.
-There was however little concrete progress until the election of Peter Mutharika as President in May 2014
+There was however little concrete progress until the election of Peter Mutharika as President in May 2014 restarted preparations for EITI candidature.
+Soon after taking office, he publicly announced Malawi's